Are you ready to bloom with us?

 -

-LGBTQ+ youth in SC experience many health disparities due to discrimination and lack of access to affirming care/services.
-To combat this, each organization will integrate sexual health and wellness education, including HIV prevention, into their existing programs and community events.
+LGBTQ+ youth in the state face significant health disparities, often stemming from discrimination and limited access to affirming care.
+To address this, each partner organization will embed comprehensive sexual health and wellness education— including HIV prevention— into their ongoing programs and community events, ensuring that vital information and resources reach the young people who need them most.

 -

-Too often, LGBTQ+ community members are isolated from care and health services.
-All youth engaged in our group services will be provided case management and linkages to care.
-To expand networks of care, we will provide additional support and follow-up to ensure youth gain access to programs/services and to address other needs/concerns.
-These include but are not limited to MHAP’s free short-term therapy, local affirming healthcare providers, and local health service organizations, especially for HIV care.
+Too often, LGBTQ+ community members face isolation from essential care and health services.
+To address this, all youth participating in our group programs will receive personalized case management and direct linkages to affirming care.
+We’ll also provide ongoing support and follow-up to ensure each young person can access the services they need—including, but not limited to, MHAP’s free short-term therapy, local affirming healthcare providers, and community-based health organizations, with a focus on HIV-related care.